Light stringy states: Quantization of strings localized at D-brane intersections

 \section{Quantization of strings localized at D-brane intersections}

 In this section we will analyze the states localized at the intersection of two stacks of D6-branes.
-We will investigate under which conditions the states are massless and identify their corresponding vertex operators\footnote{For a detailed discussion of vertex operators for massless states at arbitrary intersection angles, see \cite{Bertolini:2005qh, Cvetic:2006iz}.
-For a discussion of instantonic modes at the intersection of D-instanton and D-brane at arbitrary angles see \cite{Cvetic:2009mt}.
-For a discussion of vertex operators for massive states in heterotic compactifications, see \cite{Bianchi:2010es}.}.
-An open string stretched between two D-brane stacks intersecting at an angle $\pi\theta$ in the $({{X}}, {{Y}})$ plane has to fulfil the boundary conditions \cite{Berkooz:1996km,Arfaei:1996rg,Abel:2003vv}
+We will derive a dictionary between states localized at such an intersection and their corresponding vertex operators \footnote{For a discussion of vertex operators for massless states at arbitrary intersection angles, see \cite{Bertolini:2005qh, Cvetic:2006iz}.
+For an analysis of instantonic modes at the intersection of D-instanton and D-brane at arbitrary angles, see \cite{Cvetic:2009mt}.
+Vertex operators of massive states in heterotic compactifications are discussed in \cite{Bianchi:2010es}.}.
+Let us start by solving the equations of motion for an open string stretched between two D-brane stacks intersecting at an angle $\pi\theta$ in the $({{X}}, {{Y}})$ plane.
+The bosonic coordinates have to fulfil the boundary conditions \cite{Berkooz:1996km,Arfaei:1996rg,Abel:2003vv}

 It proves convenient to introduce complex coordinates $Z^{I}=X^{I} + \mathrm{i} Y^{I}$ with $I=1,2,3$ for the internal (compactified) directions.
-Given these boundary conditions for the $X^I$, $Y^I$, one can deduce the mode expansions for $Z^{I}$ that read
+Given these boundary conditions for each $X$ and $Y$, one can deduce the mode expansions for each $\partial Z$ and $\partial \ov Z$ that read (after applying the doubling trick)